spincaloritronics/spincaloritronics.github.io/index.md

 ## Application

-- Please fill out this form to apply for the workshop before this date.
+- Please fill out this [application form](https://www.wenjuan.com/s/UnyEBvP/) to apply for the workshop (deadline: April 1, 2024).
-- The accepted applicants will be notified by email before this date.
+- The accepted applicants will be notified by email.

 ## Registration